nklkarthi/traefik_v2.2/README.md

 sudo chmod 755 /usr/local/bin/traefik
 ```

-Give the traefik binary the ability to bind to privileged ports (e.g. 80, 443) as a non-root user:
+If you are running privileged ports (e.g. 80, 443) as a non-root user, give the traefik binary the ability to bind:

 ```bash
 sudo setcap 'cap_net_bind_service=+ep' /usr/local/bin/traefik